laurpe/plant-tracker/README.md

 # Plant tracker

-This app can be used to keep track of your houseplant care...
+This app can be used to keep track of your houseplant care.